Consider a career in forestry

 ForestrySA maintains a clear focus on safety and development, supporting all staff within a team-based environment.

-- Drive WHS culture, behaviour and systems improvement.
+- Drive continuous improvement in WHS culture, behaviour and processes

 You will contribute to the development of WHS policy, systems and processes and provide proactive advice and support to all stakeholders to ensure ForestrySA remains compliant with its WHS obligations under South Australian legislation.
 You will co-ordinate the established WHSE Committee and represent the organisation at relevant WHS forums.

-ForestrySA is equally committed to ensuring a safe workplace for all employees and contractors and takes a proactive approach to risk identification and hazard management including the threat of potentially devasting wildfires to communities, people and assets.
-You can expect to be significantly involved in ForestrySA’s preventative and emergency fire response plans and training programs.
+ForestrySA is equally committed to ensuring a safe workplace for all employees and contractors and takes a proactive approach to risk identification and hazard management including the threat of potentially devastating wildfires to communities, people and assets.
+You can expect to be significantly involved in ForestrySA’s preventative and emergency fire response plans & training programs.

 Holding relevant qualifications in WHS, you will have a proven track record as a “hands on” WHS practitioner within an industrial, civil construction, mining, or natural resources setting.
-Experience in fire management activities will be well regarded.
-A change agent by nature, you will possess strong communication and influencing skills and the ability to develop and implement a comprehensive WHS systems and processes.
+Experience in fire response activities either in a volunteer or professional capacity will be well regarded.
+A change agent by nature, you will possess strong communication and influencing skills and the ability to continuously improve an established WHS system and associated processes.